What is the Homeoblock Appliance

 What Does The Homeoblock Appliance Cost?

-Homeoblock Appliance Cost is between $8200 and $11,500.
+Homeoblock Appliance Cost is between $8990 and $12,500.
 The exact cost depends on the difficulty of the case and the experience level of the dentist.
 In some cases the Homeoblock dentist may charge separately for the appliance and all the adjustment visits and X-rays.
-Getting the Homeoblock expander for a flat cost upfront is better because the total cost of treatment is known upfront.
+Getting the Homeoblock expander for a flat cost upfront is better because the total cost of treatment is known.
 Otherwise separate fees will be charged for all the visits, x-rays, adjustments and anything else that is done during treatment.

 Homeoblock Appliance was invented by Dr. Theodore Belfor